 Absorbed SP and 5-ASA and their metabolites are primarily eliminated in the urine either as free metabolites or as glucuronide conjugates.
 The majority of 5-ASA stays within the colonic lumen and is excreted as 5-ASA and acetyl-5-ASA with the feces.
 The calculated clearance of SSZ following intravenous administration was 1 L/hr.
 Renal clearance was estimated to account for 37% of total clearance.

-Small studies have been reported in the literature in children down to the age of 4 years with ulcerative colitis and inflammatory bowel disease.
+Pediatric: Small studies have been reported in the literature in children down to the age of 4 years with ulcerative colitis and inflammatory bowel disease.
 In these populations, relative to adults, the pharmacokinetics of SSZ and SP correlated poorly with either age or dose.
-To date, comparative pharmacokinetic trials have not been conducted to determine whether or not significant pharmacokinetic differences exist between children with juvenile rheumatoid arthritis and adults with rheumatoid arthritis.

-The metabolism of SP to AcSP is mediated by polymorphic enzymes such that two distinct populations of slow and fast metabolizers exist.
+Acetylator Status: The metabolism of SP to AcSP is mediated by polymorphic enzymes such that two distinct populations of slow and fast metabolizers exist.
 Approximately 60% of the Caucasian population can be classified as belonging to the slow acetylator phenotype.
-These subjects will display a prolonged plasma half-life for SP (14.8 hrs vs. 10.4 hrs) and an accumulation of higher plasma levels of SP than fast acetylators.
+These subjects will display a prolonged plasma half-life for SP (14.8 hours vs 10.4 hours) and an accumulation of higher plasma levels of SP than fast acetylators.
 The clinical implication of this is unclear; however, in a small pharmacokinetic trial where acetylator status was determined, subjects who were slow acetylators of SP showed a higher incidence of adverse events.

 This monograph has been modified to include the generic and brand name in many instances.